GotG2: Best Father’s Day Movie in the Galaxy

 The Emperor

 Picture Cesar presiding over the Coliseum.
-His children are review-guardians-of-the-galaxy-vol-2the gladiators, they vie for attention and praise and hide from his wrath.
+His children are the gladiators, they vie for attention and praise and hide from his wrath.
 He pits them against one another by comparing them to each other saying “why can’t you be more like…?”
 This Dad isn’t on screen in the movie but the results of his fathering style are splashed all over the screen by his daughters.

 The King